 - A jersey is loaned to you for the season.

 - If you lose it or fail to turn it in, you forefit your deposit and a new one purchased.
 A $15 fee will be assessed to you during registration.
 If your jersey is tore or not taken care of, you may forfeit your deposit.

 - The BASL jersey must be worn to be eligable to play.

-A team may pickup 2 players losing 1 pt per player, per half to equal 7 total team players.
+In general: a team may pickup 2 players losing 1 pt per player, per half to equal 7 total team players.
 A late arriving team member will immediately replace the pickup player.
 Men can not score.
 Women can score.

 The purpose of the pickup rule is to allow a team to play when short.
 If the team can play short and still be competitive - then it should.